-If you switch to Structure mode, you'll see the new placeholders available for use.
+If you switch to Structure mode (button in the upper-right corner of the page), you'll see the new placeholders available for use.

-Static Placeholders
+Static Aliases

 The content of the placeholders we've encountered so far is different for every page.
 Sometimes though you'll want to have a section on your website which should be the same on every single page, such as a footer block.